 The spatial and frequency domain are two lines in embedding watermark into the carrier.
 Spatial domain is more easily to perform than the frequency domain, but it can be easily corrupted or attacked by attackers with pixel perturbations \cite{singh2012novel}.
 The spatial domain techniques embed watermark by modifying the pixels value, such as the least significant bit (LSB) \cite{bamatraf2010digital}.
 In embedding on the frequency domain, the carrier will be first converted into a specific transformation, then the watermark will be embedded in the transformation coefficients.
 The common frequency domains adopted in embedding watermarks include discrete cosine transform (DCT), discrete wavelet transform (DWT), discrete Fourier transform (DFT), and singular value decomposition (SVD) \cite{jiansheng2009digital,khan2013digital,yavuz2007improved}.

 With the rapid development of deep learning, end-to-end watermark embedding techniques are proposed in recent years.
 HiDDeN \cite{zhu2018hidden} proposed the first end-to-end framework by jointly training encoder and decoder network which could robust to noises like Gaussian blurring, pixel-wise dropout, \etc. StegaStamp \cite{tancik2020stegastamp} presented a steganographic algorithm for embedding arbitrary hyperlink into the photos, which comprises a deep neural network for encoding and decoding.
-In addressing the unknown image distortion, Luo \etal proposed a framework for distortion agnostic watermarking \cite{luo2020distortion} which are generic to unseen distortions.